Dylan-Keel/Klamath-River-Renewal-Project-Molecular-Library/R_code/README.md

 Install required packages noted in the main analysis script prior to replicating analyses.

-Before running the script, download the Klamath-River-Renewal-Project-Molecular-Library repository, open the main analysis script, and alter line 65 to your preferred file storage location for the repository.

 "...results/..." files are used only for replication of NMDS plotting.